 - A Section 991c expungement allows a person's plea to be expunged after the completion of a deferred sentence.
 The plea is changed from "guilty" or "no contest" to "not guilty," and the disposition changed from "deferred sentence" to "case dismissed."
 However, the arrest record remains a part of OSBI (Oklahoma State Bureau of Investigation) records.

 - A Section 18 expungement allows a person to expunge their entire arrest record, but it is more difficult to obtain.
 People seeking a Section 18 expungement must meet at least one of ten criteria, including acquittal, appellate reversal of charges, governor pardon, and no charges filed as a result of the arrest within one year of arrest.

-If you are a job-seeker looking to make a fresh start without being discriminated against for your prior arrests or convictions, contact an experienced Oklahoma expungement lawyer to evaluate your case.
+If you are a job-seeker looking to make a fresh start without being discriminated against for your prior arrests or convictions, contact us to have an experienced Oklahoma expungement lawyer to evaluate your case.